mrcsrsch/mrcsrsch-mrcsrsch.github.io/_pages/cv.md

 ## Teaching
-- Master: Seminar in Firm Location Strategy, 2020 - 2022
+- Seminar in Firm Location Strategy (MSc), 2020 - 2022
-- Master: Quantitative Spatial Analysis, 2020
+- Quantitative Spatial Analysis (MSc), 2020
-- Supervision of corporate internships
+- Supervision of corporate internships (BSc), 2020 - 2024

 ### Thesis Supervision
 -	MSc:	Dijkstra, V.M.H.
 (2024),	An Analysis of the Effectiveness Of The EU Cohesion Policy in Less Developed Regions